paweljakubas/j-random-matrices/chapters/basic-algebra.md

   NB.    v(1:i-1) = 0 and v(i) = 1; v(i+1:m) is stored on exit in A(i+1:m,i),
   NB.   and tau in TAU(i).

   NB.
-Now one can do it manually or use another LAPACK procedure dorgqr_jlapack2_
+Now one can do it manually (see exercise 35) or use another LAPACK procedure instead dorgqr_jlapack2_
 '"liblapack.so.3" dorgqr_  n *i *i *i *d *i *d *d *i *i '&cd